The draft Greater Newcastle Metropolitan Plan 2036 (PDF, 6.7MB ) was exhibited from 30 November 2017 until 28 February 2018.

 Patricia, Cathy and Garry all feel the recent changes to public transport have been a step backward for the City.
 They were particularly disappointed when the rail services all the way into Newcastle station were cut.
 They also would love to see a train link between the city and airport provided in future.

-On 5 July 2017, the Department of Planning and Environment (DPE) hosted a stakeholder workshop at McDonald Jones Stadium, Newcastle to consider the preliminary findings and insights from the metropolitan-level housing and economic research that is currently underway.
+On 5 July 2017, the Department hosted a stakeholder workshop at McDonald Jones Stadium, Newcastle to consider the preliminary findings and insights from the metropolitan-level housing and economic research that is currently underway.

 Over 50 stakeholders attended this event with presentations by DPE staff and our consultants.

 The workshop was made up of two sessions based around housing and economic development.

 The housing session provided an overview of tools available to assist with planning for and prioritising housing growth in new areas.

 Feedback from those who attended focused on the importance of coordinating the delivery of infrastructure to facilitate development in a timely and cost-effective way.
 This included discussions around the future role and function of Hunter Special Infrastructure Contribution Plan, (currently being prepared by the NSW Government) and the challenge of prioritising growth in new and established urban areas.

 The economic session illustrated Greater Newcastle’s economic strength and diversity including insights from the 2016 Census data, released in June 2017 by the Australia Bureau of Statistics.

 Key themes and discussion points raised throughout the workshop included the: